 GSAS welcomes applications for admission from individuals who have or will have by the time of matriculation a BA, BS, or equivalent degree (for prospective international students, a three- or four-year undergraduate degree from an institution of recognized standing) and actively seeks applicants from groups historically underrepresented in graduate schools.
 All degree candidates are admitted for full-time study beginning in the fall term.

 GSAS enables PhD students to coordinate their studies for an additional advanced degree.
 If you are planning a career in biomedical research and academic medicine and would like to earn an MD and a PhD, visit the Harvard-MIT MD/PhD program for more information.
 The JD/PhD Program enables students to study for a JD at Harvard Law School and a PhD in the economics, government, history, and health policy departments of the Faculty of Arts and Sciences.

 If you already hold a PhD or its equivalent, or are an advanced doctoral candidate at another institution, you may apply to a PhD program only if it is in an unrelated field of study; however, preference for admissions and financial aid will be given to those who have not already had an opportunity to study for a doctoral degree at Harvard or elsewhere.
 You may also want to consider pursuing non-degree study through our Special Student or Visiting Fellow programs.

-Harvard College students with advanced standing may apply in the fall of their junior year to earn an AM or SM degree during their final year of undergraduate study.
-Interested students should contact the Office of Undergraduate Education for eligibility details.
+Eligible Harvard College students with advanced standing may apply in the fall of their junior year to earn an AM or SM degree during their final year of undergraduate study.
+Interested students must contact the Office of Undergraduate Education for eligibility details before applying.

 Required Application Materials